Sustainability report, ESG report, annual report?

 Indicators and standards in reporting

-Indicators are key.
+Indicators are essential.
 They show how well a company has integrated sustainability into its entire organization.
 Sustainability indicators, also known as key performance indicators (KPIs), are valuable: they demonstrate transparency, enable control and highlight gaps – and they turn declarations of intent into a tangible sustainability strategy.

 The second key foundation is transparency, clearly defined definitions and an understanding of the key figures and which part of the company (consolidation group) they cover.
 From experience, the third key foundation is a clean organizational setup with responsibilities and processes – and then, very gladly, a powerful software solution that provides evaluated data at the push of a button.